MrTowers/vquicksort/README.md

 ```

 ## Contribution
-To contribute just use `v fmt . -w` before PR
+To contribute just use `v fmt -w .` before PR